PsionicAlch/byteforge/README.md

 }
 ```

-You can also easily convert between the basic and sync versions of Queue.
+You can also easily convert between the basic and sync versions of `Queue`.
 Although keep in mind that each conversion will result in a deep clone being produced so it's not the fastest operating in the world but at least it's safe.

 ```go
 import "slices"